nmsmith22389/kicad-footprint-generator/scripts/Packages/Package_NoLead__DFN_QFN_LGA_SON/Readme.md

   - `additional_tags` {[string]}: Additional freeform tags to be added to the footprint metadata
   - `compatible_mpns` {[string]}: List of compatible part numbers.
 These will be added to the footprint metadata as tags.

 _Note: Contributions intended for the official library shall not include the manufacturer or part number unless the footprint is specific to that manufacturer or part.
-Similarly avoid custom naming for official library contributions unless required to achieve the requested name (Example TI-specific naming)._
+Similarly avoid custom naming for official library contributions unless required to achieve the requested name (Example Texas_specific naming)._

 ### Package Dimensions
 ![dimension example](./documentation/dimension_system.svg)